bmabsout/Thesis/src/Claims.typ

     - Introduction of the core concepts at a high level: "fulfillment," "Fulfillment Priority Logic (FPL)," "Universal Behavioral Objectives (UBOs)," "Conditioning for Action Policy Smoothness (CAPS)," "Anchor Critics" (as introduced in @chap:introduction in main thesis).
     - Statement that these components work together to enable more direct expression of intent and more robust deployment.

     *Justification:* This is the central claim of the thesis.
 The introduction (see @chap:introduction in main thesis) serves to state this proposed solution.
-The justification and detailed support for why this solution is effective are the focus of the subsequent chapters (e.g., @chap:foundations, @chap:fpl, @chap:ubos_caps, @chap:adaptation_anchors in main thesis).
+The justification and detailed support for why this solution is effective are the focus of the subsequent chapters (e.g., @chap:foundations, @chap:fpl, @chap:ubo, @chap:adaptation_anchors in main thesis).
   ]

 #heading(level: 4)[Claim 3: Thesis Contributions]